- Getting there and getting around

-The park and reserves are located in the remote north of Cape York Peninsula and the roads are accessible by four-wheel-drive vehicles only.
+The parks are located in the remote north of Cape York Peninsula and the roads are accessible by four-wheel-drive vehicles only.

 From Cairns, drive north-west to the Peninsula Developmental Road, the main road to Cape York Peninsula.
 Follow the Peninsula Developmental Road 50 km north from Coen and turn on to the Telegraph Road.
 Drive 40 km north of the Wenlock River to Bramwell Junction and cross on to the Southern Bypass Road.

 To access Captain Billy Landing, drive 66 km from Bramwell Junction along the Southern Bypass Road to the signposted Captain Billy Landing turn-off and travel a further 27 km to the coast.